makersacademy/bowling-challenge/README.md

 ```
 ```
 As a user
-So I can keep playing my favourite game
+So I can keep playing my favorite game
 I want to be able to restart my game without reloading the page
 ```
 ```